DerKarlos/sfsfs/README.md

 To place them in a cycle, the entity should be positiont of the center.
 The angles go from "start" to "end" by "step".
 Up to for entities, given as "mixin" may be placed at each angle.
 This allows complex structures by less work and HTML text.
+This is not the final solution.
+The usage is not plain and not recrusive usable.

 ### Properties